-THE ASSISTANT SECRETARY OF THE NAVY (MANPOWER AND RESERVE AFFAIRS) 1000 NAVY PENTAGON
+THE SECRETARY OF THE NAVY

-WASHINGTON, D.C.
-20350-1000
+WASHINGTON DC 20350-1000

-JAN 0 8 2021

-Assistant Secretary of the Navy (Manpower and Reserve

-Presidents, FY-22 Active-Duty Navy Captain Line Promotion To:

-Selection Boards

-ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO Subi:

-CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF

-THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN

-(a) FY-22 Active-Duty Navy and Reserve Officer and Chief Ref: Warrant Officer Promotion Selection Board Precept

-(1) Board Membership

-(2) Recorders and Assistant Recorders

-(3) Administrative Support Staff

-(4) Statutory and Regulatory Promotion Objectives

-Date and Location
+FEB 1 1 2021

-- a.
-The promotion selection boards, consisting of you as presidents, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorders and assistant recorders, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, January 13, 2021, or as soon as practicable thereafter. - The boards shall proceed in accordance with all guidance in this letter, the FY-22 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a), and the Statutory and Regulatory Promotion Objectives, enclosure (4). - Promotion Board Authorized Selections.
+- From: Thomas W. Harker, Acting Secretary of the Navy To: Presidents, FY-22 Active-Duty Navy Commander Line Promotion Selection Boards - Subj: ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - Ref: (a) FY-22 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept - Encl: (1) Board Membership - (2) Recorders and Assistant Recorders - (3) Administrative Support Staff - (4) Statutory and Regulatory Promotion Objectives a.
+The promotion selection boards, consisting of you as presidents, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorders and assistant recorders, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, February 16, 2021, or as soon as practicable thereafter.

+1. Date and Location

+b.
+The boards shall proceed in accordance with all guidance in this letter, the FY-22 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a), and the Statutory and Regulatory Promotion Objectives, enclosure (4).

+2. Promotion Board Authorized Selections.
 The total number of officers who may be recommended in each competitive category shall be the number that most closely approximates the percentage set forth below of in-zone eligible officers determined as of the date the boards convene.
 The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-22 Active-Duty Navy Officer Promotion Plan, and furnish the number to the boards.
-If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number.
+If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number unless the percent to select is 95, in which case the fraction is rounded down to the nearest whole number.
 If the computation results in a fraction of a number less than 0.5, that fraction is rounded down to the nearest whole number.
 The boards may recommend up to the number provided by the Chief of Naval Personnel.

 COMPETITIVE PERCENT

 CATEGORY TO SELECT

-Unrestricted Line Officer 65
+Unrestricted Line Officer 90

-Special Duty Officer (Human Resources) 59
+Special Duty Officer (Human Resources) 80

-Special Duty Officer (Permanent Military Professor) 73

-Engineering Duty Officer 60
+Engineering Duty Officer 80

-Aerospace Engineering Duty Officer (Engineering) 60
+Aerospace Engineering Duty Officer (Engineering) 85

-Aerospace Engineering Duty Officer (Maintenance) 50
+Aerospace Engineering Duty Officer (Maintenance) 75

-Special Duty Officer (Public Affairs) 42
+Special Duty Officer (Public Affairs) 77

-Special Duty Officer (Foreign Area) 47
+Special Duty Officer (Foreign Area) 80

-Special Duty Officer (Oceanography) 50
+Special Duty Officer (Oceanography) 78

-Special Duty Officer (Cryptologic Warfare) 85
+Special Duty Officer (Cryptologic Warfare) 95

+Special Duty Officer (Cryptologic Warfare Engineer) 70

-Special Duty Officer (Information Professional) 70
+Special Duty Officer (Information Professional) 95

-Special Duty Officer (Intelligence) 48
+Special Duty Officer (Intelligence) 65

-Limited Duty Officer (Aviation) 40
+Limited Duty Officer (Aviation) 70

-Limited Duty Officer (General Line) 40
+Limited Duty Officer (General) 60

-Limited Duty Officer (Submarine/Nuclear) 50
+Limited Duty Officer (Submarine/Nuclear) 62

-Limited Duty Officer (Surface) 40
+Limited Duty Officer (Surface) 60